Picture of Fabio DeGouveia

 South Africa, a land of diverse cultures and rich traditions, has given birth to an equally diverse and vibrant jazz music scene.

-The Birth and Evolution of South African Jazz Music: A Harmonious History
+The Birth & Evolution of South African Jazz

 South Africa, a land of diverse cultures and rich traditions, has given birth to an equally diverse and vibrant jazz music scene.
 The creation of South African jazz music is a harmonious journey that intertwines culture, politics, and a relentless passion for music.